Persecution of transgender people under the second Trump administration: Executive Order 14190

 On January 29, 2025, Trump signed an executive order "Ending Radical Indoctrination in K-12 Schooling".
 Under the order, law enforcement are directed to conduct investigations of educational or education-related institutions suspected of involvement in the "instruction, advancement, or promotion of gender ideology" declaring such ideas to be anti-American and subversive.

 The order further directs law enforcement to criminally prosecute any teacher who "unlawfully facilitates" the social transition of a transgender minor.
 Listed examples of unlawful facilitation include psychiatric counseling by a school counselor, referring to the student using their preferred name and/or pronouns, referring to a student as "non-binary", and allowing the student to use segregated facilities or participate on segregated sports teams differing from those of their assigned sex.
 The order directs that educators in violation of this law be prosecuted as having committed sexual exploitation of a minor, and/or practicing medicine without a license.
 Additionally, schools found in violation would have their federal funding revoked.

-Executive Order 14201

-On February 5, 2025, Trump signed an executive order titled "Keeping Men Out of Women's Sports", which directs federal agencies and state attorneys general to immediately enforce a prohibition of transgender girls and women from participating in women's sports.
-The order does not ban transgender men athletes from playing on male sports teams.
-As part of this order's implementation, the Department of Education urged high school and college athletics organizations NCAA and NFHS to revoke transgender female athletes' records and restore cisgender athletes' ones.
-The State Department also announced a ban on transgender athletes from entering the United States if they attempt to compete in women's sports, and that visa applicants suspected of such would have their file marked with the letters 'SWS25' for the purposes of tracking.
-Visa applicants for any purpose who list a gender other than their assigned sex on their visa application will be permanently banned from entering the United States on grounds of "fraud".